Benjamin Mimar: 2023–24 season

 The team was hampered by injury in the leadup to the season, being able to train heavily only in the final three weeks before their first competition: the 2023 Finlandia Trophy.
 They finished sixth at the event, having encountered difficulties in the free skate.
 Reflecting on their lack of preparation, Mimar said that "in general, we just have to keep working."
 On the Grand Prix, they finished sixth at the 2023 Skate Canada International.
 McIntosh and Mimar placed fifth in the short program at the 2023 Grand Prix of Espoo, but a difficult free skate dropped them to seventh place.

 On February 22, Mimar announced that his partnership with McIntosh had ended and that he had teamed up with Fiona Bombardier.

 2024–25 season

 The new team of Bombardier/Mimar continued training under Mimar's coach Andrew Evans.
 They were assigned to make their Challenger debut at the 2024 CS Warsaw Cup.
 They won the bronze medal in Warsaw.
 Soon after, Bombardier learned that what she had heretofore believed to be a minor hand injury was actually a fractured bone, which affected their training in advance of the national championships.

 At the 2025 Canadian Championships, Bombardier/Mimar finished in fourth place.
 They were named as first alternates to the Canadian team for the Four Continents and World Championships.

+2025–26 season

+In late April of 2026, Mimar and Bombardier announced the end of their partnership.